Infinite recursion in PHP echo statement -

 to clarify:

-public function __tostring() { return "{${foo::newfoo()}}"; }
+public function __tostring() { return "{${foo::newfoo()}}"; } is equivalent to

 public function __tostring() { $foo = foo::newfoo(); return "$foo"; // cast string, invokes __tostring() again. }